 Empathetic: A teacher who shares and understands the feelings of other people.

 Empowered: To entrust authority or power to someone else, authorize.

 Encouraging: a teacher who inspires, motivates, or stimulates confidence in others.

 You May Also Enjoy Reading: List Of 175 Opposite Adjectives & Exercises

-Energetic: A teacher with a lot of energy, active.
+Energetic: A teacher with a lot of energy, is active.

 Engaging: One who captives the attention of those around them.

 Enthusiastic: a person who is passionate and excited about a topic.

 Experienced: one with a lot of knowledge or skill, that which they have gained over time.